 The moral of the toothpaste epiphany story is that you don’t have to stop moving forward on your road to green living just because those around you aren’t ready to join you.
-Instead you can keep going and hope that your partner decides to come along for the ride eventually.
+Instead you can keep going and hope that your others decide to come along for the ride…eventually.

-Realize everyone has their own sustainable living path to follow and you should celebrate each step of the way.
+6️⃣ Step Six: Realize everyone has their own sustainable living path to follow and you should celebrate each step of the way

 Making a huge change in your life doesn’t happen overnight — it’s a series of small steps that add up to big shifts over time.
 One good decision leads to the next, and next thing you know you’re living a completely different lifestyle than you were a month, a year, or a decade ago.

-Whether you and your partner are on this journey together or taking things at your own pace, it’s important to celebrate each step of the way for one another.
-Did your spouse start filling up their reusable water bottle every day instead of buying bottled water?
+Whether you and your friends and family are on this journey together or taking things at your own pace, it’s important to celebrate each step of the way for one another.
+Did your loved one start filling up their reusable water bottle every day instead of buying bottled water?
 Celebrate that!
 Did they choose a vegetarian burrito instead of the carne asada?
 That’s amazing!

 The bottomline is that each person has their own path to follow when it comes to living sustainably, and your paths may not always run parallel to one another.
 However, sticking to your commitment to change and setting a good example has a funny way of invoking change in those around you.
 Small steps add up, one sustainable shift at a time.